Al-Hazem FC

-Al-Hazem SC (also spelled Alhazem; نادي الحزم السعودي) is a Saudi professional football club based in Ar Rass, that competes in the Saudi Professional League, the first tier of Saudi football.
-It was founded in 1957.
+Al-Hazem F.C. (also spelled Alhazem; نادي الحزم السعودي) is a Saudi Arabian professional football club based in Ar Rass, that competes in the Saudi Pro League, the top tier of the Saudi Arabian football system.

+History

 Al-Hazem colors are red, yellow and blue.
-Al-Hazem have won the Saudi Third Division once in the 1997–98 season, and have finished runners-up once in the Saudi Second Division once in the 1999–00 season.
+Al-Hazem have won the Saudi Third Division once in the 1997–98 season, and have finished runners-up once in the Saudi Second Division in the 1999–00 season.
 The club have won the Saudi First Division once in the 2004–05 season and won their first promotion to the Pro League.
 The club spent 6 consecutive seasons in the top flight before getting relegated.

 The club play their home games at Al-Hazem Club Stadium in Ar Rass, sharing the stadium with city rivals Al-Kholood.